-A prospectus must comply with certain content requirements set out in the Companies (General Provisions) (Jersey) Order 2002 (CGPO), and include details of:
+A prospectus must comply with certain content requirements set out in the Companies (General Provisions) (Jersey) Order 2002 (CGPO).

 Digital identity and onboarding

-The JFSC recently updated its AML/CFT Handbook for regulated financial services businesses (the Handbook) to more widely permit evidence of identity to come from electronic sources (E-ID) as an alternative to original 'wet ink' documents.
-E-ID is described in the Handbook as 'the use of smart phone and tablet applications to capture information, copy documents and take photographs of customers as part of [a relevant person's] CDD processes'.
+The JFSC recently updated its AML/CFT Handbook for regulated financial services businesses (the Handbook) to more widely permit evidence of identity to come from electronic sources (eID) as an alternative to original 'wet ink' documents.
+An eID is described in the Handbook as 'the use of smart phone and tablet applications to capture information, copy documents and take photographs of customers as part of [a relevant person's] CDD processes'.

-The previous version of the Handbook already included guidance on the use of E-ID in CDD processes, which has been retained in the revised version; however, it was not previously clear whether E-ID was an acceptable substitute for wet ink identification documents, or whether it could only be used alongside more traditional forms of due diligence.
-The changes to the Handbook include the addition of a reference to E-ID in the list of acceptable sources of evidence of identity, alongside original wet ink documents, certified copy documents and external data sources.
+The changes to the Handbook include the addition of a reference to eID in the list of acceptable sources of evidence of identity, alongside original wet ink documents, certified copy documents and external data sources.